aksh269/DS614-Faculty-Finder/README.md

 Each record is inserted safely, and any problematic rows are logged without stopping the entire insertion process.

+For Running the pipeline independently.
+- **Database Insertion Only:**
+  `python -m storage.database_insertion`
+  This inserts the transformed data into the SQLite database at `data/database/faculty.db`.

 ### Step 6: Running the Final Unified Pipeline